1976 Jean Becker Open

-The 1976 Paris Open, also known as the Jean Becker Open, was a Grand Prix men's tennis tournament played on indoor carpet courts.
+The 1976 Jean Becker Open, also known as the Paris Open was a Grand Prix men's tennis tournament played on indoor carpet courts.
 It was the 7th edition of the Paris Open (later known as the Paris Masters).
 It took place at the Palais omnisports de Paris-Bercy in Paris, France from 25 October through 31 October 1976.
 Eddie Dibbs won the singles title.